 Language must surprise us a good deal to have intensity, he taught.
 Strength comes from the unfamiliar, out-of-context, even seemingly wrong expression that after all turns out to be right and meaningful.
 The greater the disturbing element or “discord,” the greater the pleasure that comes with the recognition of rightness or “accord,” and the stronger the overall effect.
 New readers of poetry may shy away from discordant elements at first, but will gain a deeper pleasure if they persevere.
 Experienced readers will demand a fair level of discord balanced by correspondingly poignant accord.

 Poetry works by impression and association—what the philosopher Benedetto Croce called “connotation”—and not essentially by literal meaning, or denotation.
 Like Croce, Hart posited a whole world of intuitive knowledge parallel to and no less important than the world of factual information.
 Poetry moves in this parallel world.
 A good poem must hang together as an intuited pattern, a word experience.
 It may also allow itself to be translated quickly into a prose idea—or not.
-Resistance to paraphrase, Hart taught, is not in itself a fault.
+Resistance to paraphrase, Hart taught, is not in itself a poetic fault.

 Hart as a teacher had an uncompromising goal: he would labor to help his students produce poems that had no slack spots, no filler, no lapses into prose or commentary; that achieved intensity, of one or another sort and by one or another means, in every line.
 This was the challenge wrapped up in the word “Activist”: that a poem, to be a poem truly, should be “active” throughout, never sagging back into the prosaic or predictable.